dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BulkImportHFile.md

 ## Parameters

-The following table summarizes the parameters used by `SYSCS_UTIL.BULK_IMPORT_FILE` and other Splice Machine data importation procedures.
+The following table summarizes the parameters used by `SYSCS_UTIL.BULK_IMPORT_HFILE` and other Splice Machine data importation procedures.
 Each parameter name links to a more detailed description in our [Importing Data Tutorial](tutorials_ingest_importparams.html).

 {% include splice_snippets/importparamstable.md %}